Use the audit log

 Open one of your rules and then switch to Audit log.
 This audit log will only show entries related to this project.

 Go to Administration > System > Automation rules (under Automation for Jira).
-You can also access this page by clicking Global administration in Automation for Jira.
+You can also access this page by selecting Global administration in Automation for Jira.

-Open one of your rules and then switch to Audit log.
+Open one of your rules and switch to Audit log.

 Filter audit log entries